-3. Material accounting policy information
+3 Material accounting policy information

-Significant accounting policy in-matching significant pudgments and uncertainties, and potentially give rise to different results under different assumptions and conditions.
+Significant accounting policies are defined as those that are reflective of significant judgments and uncertainties, and potentially give rise to different results under different assumptions and conditions.
 Except for the changes explained in note 2 above, the accounting policies set out below have been consistently applied to all periods presented in these financial statements.